 Communications

 The Communications Service supports 22 school districts throughout the year, from one-time requests to ongoing projects.
-In recent years, Questar III BOCES has added new services in response to district needs, including video production and drone videography/photography.
+In recent years, Questar III BOCES has added new services in response to district needs, including podcasts and video production.

 Technology Services